Feet, sandals,and the power of political agency in the ancient southwest

 Sandal construction ends, Ancestral Puebloans begin wearing moccasins

 Jim O’Donnell is the author of Fountain Creek: Big Lessons from a Little River (2024) from Torrey House Press.
-Learn more at their website.
+Learn more at his website.